Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 Sindur Khela

-On the day of Bijoya Dashami, when It’s time to bid farewell, the women gear up for Sindur Khela.
-It signifies a glorifying departure of Durga with women applying sindoor or vermillion on the cheeks of other women.
+On the day of Bijoya Dashami, when it’s time to bid farewell, the women gear up for Sindur Khela.
+It signifies the glorified departure of Durga, with women applying sindoor, or vermillion, on the cheeks of other women.

 Visarjan

-Vijaya Dashami or vissarjan is the last ritual of durga puja.
-Devi Durga is now going back to Kailasa again.
-In India, the idols are immersed in the holy Ganga.
+Vijaya Dashami or Vissarjan is the last ritual of Durga Puja.
+Devi Durga is now returning to Kailasa.
+In India, idols are immersed in the holy Ganga.

 durga puja visarjan